Solomon-Guo/AWS-whitepaper/AWS_Security_Whitepaper_note.md

 - SNS can be leveraged to build highly reliable, event-driven workflows and messaging applications without the need for complex middleware and application management.
 - SNS access is granted based on an AWS Account or a user created with AWS IAM.
 - HTTPS

+###SWF (Simple Workflow Service)
+makes it easy to build applications that coordinate work across distributed components
+- access is granted based on an AWS Account or a user created with AWS IAM
+- you cannot grant users associated with other AWS Accounts access to your SWF workflows

+###SES (Simple Email Service)
+an outbount-lonly email-sending service builty on Amazon;s reliable and scalable infrastructure
+- required users to verifu their email address or domain in order to confirm  that they own it and to prevent others from using it. to verify a domain, SES required the sender to publish a DNS record that SES supplies as proof of control over the domain

+maximize deliverability and dependability for all of our senders:
+- content-filtering technologies to help detect and block message containing viruses or malware befor they can be sent;
+- maintains complaint feedback loops with major ISPs
+- uses a variety of techniques to measure the quality of each user's sending
+- suooirtsd authentication mechanisms such as Sender Policy Framework(SPF) and DomainKeys IdentifiedMail (DKIM).
+When you authenticate an email, you provide evidence to ISPs that you own the domain.
+SES maikes it easy for you

+- use credentialsto verify permission to interact with SES
+- integrates with IAM so that you can specify which SES API actuibs a user can perform
+- SMTP requeired TLS emcrypt: STARTTLS and TLS Wrapper
+- HTTP pertected by TLS through HTTPS endpoint

+###Elastic Transcoder Service
+- IAM
+- SSL-encrypted endpoint
+- durability is provided by S3

+###AppStream
+- IAM
+- STX Protocol to manage the streaming of your application from AWS to local devices